 But this industry has evolved from its early “Mad Men” days, and now makes active use of expertise; proven practices; and technologies to target crafted content in ways that earlier generations of marketers could only dream of.
-One of the greatest impacts you can generate from your marketing strategy however, is when you turn your attention and focus internally and target your marketing at your own workforce.
+One of the greatest impacts you can generate from your marketing strategy, however, is when you turn your attention and focus internally and target your marketing at your own workforce.

 Your employees are often neglected when it comes to marketing strategy.
 On a very basic level, we assume that employees have already bought into the corporate vision by showing up to work every day.
 Sadly, this is not always the case.
 According to Gallup, only 32% of US employees are engaged.
 Many might be content—happy even—but that does not mean they are actively involved in the company.
-While better than the worldwide average, this means that 68% of your workforce do not actively care about your company.
+While better than the worldwide average, this means that 68% of your workforce does not actively care about your company.

 This might sound dismal, but it provides you with a fantastic opportunity for growth.
-Companies with effective employee engagement strategies see a wide variety of benefits including: reduced employee turnover, fewer sick days, and increased revenue (especially if the engaged employees are involved in employee advocacy).
+Companies with effective employee engagement strategies see a wide variety of benefits including reduced employee turnover, fewer sick days, and increased revenue (especially if the engaged employees are involved in employee advocacy).

 Your marketing strategy can help improve your employee engagement efforts in three powerful areas:

 Internal communications: There are many benefits to having an informed workforce.
 Unfortunately, your employees face some of the same challenges as your clients—too much information and too little time to process it all.